TritonDataCenter/sdc-cloudapi/docs/index.md

     $ npm install smartdc

+Although node-triton has fewer features -- for now -- it will continue to receive the most development effort and future support. node-smartdc is in maintenance.

 The rest of this document will show all APIs in terms of both the raw HTTP specification, the CLI commands, and sometimes the node-smartdc SDK.